There’s one thing that turned Ballarat into Victoria’s largest inland city. It’s the same thing that once transformed this whole region.

 One of the more special things to do in Ballarat is join a masterclass to learn about the rich history of craftsmanship here.

-• Adam Parker of Parker Knives runs knife-making workshops throughout the year.
+- Adam Parker of Parker Knives runs knife-making workshops throughout the year.

-• And for something a bit more colourful, ceramicist Ruby Pilven also sometimes runs sessions.
+- And for something a bit more colourful, ceramicist Ruby Pilven also sometimes runs sessions.

-But perhaps the best place to have a look is the Centre for Rare Arts and Forgotten Trades, based at Sovereign Hill, that has regular masterclasses on a variety of heritage crafts like needle felting, letter carving, rope splicing, and chopstick making.
+But perhaps the best place to have a look is the Centre for Rare Arts and Forgotten Trades, based at Sovereign Hill, which has regular masterclasses on a variety of heritage crafts like needle felting, letter carving, rope splicing, and chopstick making.

 Museums